BorisTheBrave/sylves/docs/articles/grids/squaregrid.md

 <img width="200px" src="../../images/grids/square.svg" /></img>

+SquareGrid can also represent rectangles, just use the constructor which accepts a Vector2 cellSize.

+## Cell co-ordinates

 Increasing the x co-ordinate of a cell moves right, and the y co-ordinate up.
 The cell (0, 0) has bounds from 0 to 1 in each axis (for a grid with cell size of 1).
 That means that the cell center of cell (0, 0) is at `new Vector2(0.5f, 0.5f)`.
 This is the usual convention for square grids, but can be a bit surprising if you are not ready for it.

-SquareGrid can also represent rectangles, just use the constructor which accepts a Vector2 cellSize.